ShiploSHS/simpleCounter/README.md

 Feel free to open a PR or add suggestions — great for small improvements like theming, a11y tweaks or keyboard shortcuts.

 ---
-Made with ❤️ — simpleCounter
+Made with ❤️ — ShiploSHS